euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 Inititializes and begins a user flow

 User flows allow developers to track key interactions or user flows in their app such as login, account registration, and in app purchase.
-The Workspace ONE Intelligence SDK will automatically track application load time as a user flow.
+The Omnissa Intelligence SDK will automatically track application load time as a user flow.
 You can specify additional user flows by adding code to your application.

 Beginning a user flow starts a user flow.
 Ending, failing, or cancelling a user flow stops a user flow.
 Otherwise, the user flow will be marked as crashed or timed out.
 If a crash occurs, all in progress user flows are marked crashed and will be reported with the crash.

-All user flows will appear on Workspace ONE Intelligence portal except for cancelled user flows.
+All user flows will appear on Omnissa Intelligence portal except for cancelled user flows.

-User flows with the same name are aggregated together in the portal by Workspace ONE Intelligence.
+User flows with the same name are aggregated together in the portal by Omnissa Intelligence.
 Only one user flow for a given name can be in progress at a given time.
 If you begin a second user flow with the same name while another is in progress, the first user flow will be cancelled and the new one will take its place.

 **Declaration**